builab/DomainFit/README.md

 > Output: Domain-parsed pdbs (*domains.pdb) and domain information files (*.domains)

+> Note: Unfortunately, there are many *_remainder.seq file produced in the main folder.
+You just need to delete those files manually for now.

 	process_predicted_models.py pdb_files domains nocpu

 ### 3. Save each domain into single PDB file